2011-nov02-net/RHJ-Project2/README.md

 ## Features

 * Open Pokemon card packs to populate your user inventory.
-* Can auction cards off to other users
+* Can auction cards off to other users.
-* Can trade cards with other users
+* Can trade cards with other users.

 To-do list:
 * More testing with xUnit and Jasmine
-* Rating cards to have dynamic values
+* Dynamic card values calculated using user ratings.
-* Authentication with Okta
+* Authentication with Okta.

 ## Getting Started